Chandragupta 1st: The Founder of Gupta Dynasty.

 The founder of the Gupta Dynasty was Sri Gupta.
 Chronicling the ascent of the Gupta Dynasty involves understanding various factors.
 During his rule, he transformed from a local rule to set up a central power.
 This later paved the way to establish the Gupta dynasty as India’s dominant force.
 The dynasty’s progenitor is Sri Gupta, though there is limited information about him.
 His diplomatic alliances helped in the further growth of the empire.
 Under his descendants’ rule, the Gupta Dynasty grew in prominence.
 However, Chandragupta I expanded and consolidated Gupta’s power.

-Chandragupta I is considered the first official Gupta emperor.
-Therefore, it is often said that Chandragupta I was the one who founded the Gupta dynasty.
+Chandragupta I is considered as the Founder of Gupta Dynasty and the first official Gupta emperor.
 He laid the groundwork for future Gupta rulers to establish a powerful empire.
 His reign marked the beginning of a dynasty that later reached its zenith of power.
 It further flourished under the influence of rulers like Samudragupta.
 And later taken further by Chandragupta II.
 The chronicles of the Gupta dynasty, as discussed below, show the contributions of different rulers.

 Gupta Dynasty Rulers: Guardians of an Empire